ergoplatform/ergoscript-by-example/simpleSend.md

   - `Box`, `INPUTS`, `OUTPUTS`
   - A complete list is available [here](https://github.com/ScorexFoundation/sigmastate-interpreter/blob/develop/docs/LangSpec.md)
 - A `Box` is essentially a UTXO and consists of up to ten registers for storing data.
 Similar to Bitcoin, a transaction spends one or more existing boxes (denoted using the `INPUTS` array), and creates one or more new boxes (denoted using the `OUTPUTS` array)
 - ErgoScript's syntax is a subset of Scala's.
-However, knowledge of Scala is not necessary to learn ErgoScript because the amount of Scala needed to write ErgoScript is small e.g. `val = `
+However, knowledge of Scala is not necessary to learn ErgoScript because the amount of Scala needed to write ErgoScript is small e.g. `val`
 - Note that arrays in Scala are accessed using round parentheses, not square brackets like in Java or Python.
 Thus, `OUTPUTS(0)` refers to the first element of the `OUTPUTS` array
 - Unlike Scala, ErgoScript does not support the `var` keyword, and thus everything is immutable